sivakumar-kailasam/Repeat-Macro/README.md

 Repeat Macro
 =============

-A Sublime text 2 plugin to repeat macro multiple times.
+A Sublime text 2 plugin to repeat macro multiple times or till end of file.

 Coming from Notepad++ it was really frustrating when I had to hold down on the repeat macro shortcut combination instead of just having it repeat itself.
 So got this ready in < 10 lines of coding, saving developers from hair loss due to frustration :)